Azure/deployment-stacks/TUTORIAL.md

 - `--delete-resources`: Flag to indicate delete rather than attach for managed resources only
 - `--delete-resource-groups`: Flag to indicate delete rather than detach for managed resource groups only

+> [!NOTE]
+> When you delete resource groups using the previously listed parameters, the resource groups are
+> deleted regardless of whether they're empty.

 Update the deployment stack by running the following command:

 ```azurecli